GaiEnSuit/ud036_StarterCode/README.md

-Running entertainment_center.py updates the list with movies data.
+Running entertainment_center.py updates the list with movies data and opens it in the browser!

-Open the newley updated fresh_tomatoes.html in browser!